Visits to Hawaii

 and sunscreens, and the more recent spray tanning solutions.

-vacationers staying for more than one week hop from island to island.
+Hawaiian vacationers staying for more than one week hop from island to

-This makes a lot of sense, as each island has its own distinctive
+island.
+This makes a lot of sense, as each island has its own

-years.
-A state-subsidized water ferry served Oahu and Maui began in
+varied over the years.
+A state-subsidized water ferry served Oahu and

 became the dominant commercial airline serving the islands of Hawaii.